-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a

+Prior Authorization may be required for certain items.
+Contact provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.